PyramidGithub/DATA-SCIENCE-ARCHITECTURE-AI-and-ML/README.md

 Contains the DATA SCIENCE, ARCHITECTURE, AI - series  & some snippets to solve various issues

 ***  Help to fix   font family not found in Windows font database.
-You are recieving the below error or warning.   ***
+You are recieving the below error or warning.   *** Must be done for regular & prject env. then registered with R for your device

+***  To fix problemslike below

 Fix
 > warnings()